Highlights

 As of June, 2021, the website is still live, but social media hasn’t been updated since April, 2018 – two months after the initial air date.
 Donovan doesn’t list ownership in the company on his linked in page and the products are no longer on Amazon.
 The ifork LinkedIn Page says the company is still operational and a reliable business site says they’re doing about $93,000 in revenue.
 Since June, 2019 Donovan has been working on The Incubator (The Incc), a Multicultural Media & Social Networking Platform launching Fall 2021.
 As of July, 2022, the new platform has not launched but products are still listed for sale on the company website.
 Also in July, Donovan announced he’d be shutting down the company Facebook page to focus “on our stainless steel line.”

 By March, 2023, he has a revamped website featuring his new stainless steel line.
 He is starting a new Facebook page for those products.
-As of August, 2023, the Incubator still hasn’t launched and, while he is selling the stainless steel line on his webpage, there still isn’t a new Facebook page.
+As of August, 2024, the Incubator is dead and the website is dark.
+He is selling the stainless steel line on his webpage and he finally put up a new Facebook page.